 In the near future, big data and internet connected devices will play a more prominent role in the transit experience.
-For example, wayfinding was designed to help navigate physical space, but digital technology is adding to the complexity of information space.
-This new digital infrastructure would present opportunities such as connecting transit/non-transit services and fluid/adaptive traffic control.
+For example, wayfinding was designed to help navigate physical space, but digital technology is adding to the complexity of the information space.
+This new digital infrastructure would present opportunities such as connecting transit/non-transit services, or fluid/adaptive traffic control.
 However, this digital infrastructure also presents concerns around information cognition and privacy/security.

 Hypothetical future events: